Real Estate Law

 Florida mortgages often contain a clause that requires the lender to send a breach letter informing the homeowner that his or her loan is now in default.
 The breach letter is required to specify all actions necessary to resolve the default, a date by which the default must be resolved and that failure to rectify the defaulted loan by the specified date may result in an accelerated foreclosure proceeding.

 Many lenders file a motion for summary judgment as it typically resolves the issue more quickly and will likely end the case without going to trial.
 Florida judges often grant summary judgments if they find that the homeowner has no defense and would not have anything significant to testify to at trial.
 Unless you have a strong reason for having missed your mortgage payments, a Florida lender will often win the motion for summary judgment and the court will render a final judgment in its favor.
 This is why speaking with an experienced real estate attorney is paramount to your achieving a favorable outcome.

 When a lender forecloses on a mortgage, the debt owed by the borrower to the lender frequently exceeds the foreclosure sale price, with the difference often referred to as a “deficiency.”
 More often than not, the lender may collect the balance from the borrower — assuming, of course, that it has been granted a deficiency judgment.

 Call Thompson & Thomas, P.A., Now To Get Started

-Having represented clients throughout West Palm Beach and Port St. Lucie for over 40 years, the committed attorneys at Thompson & Thomas, P.A., know how to help you and your family secure the future you deserve.
+Having represented clients throughout West Palm Beach and Port St. Lucie for over 50 years of combined legal experience, the committed attorneys at Thompson & Thomas, P.A., know how to help you and your family secure the future you deserve.
 Don’t delay — call now to schedule your free consultation.